 The carbon price and emissions performance standard are two different types of policies for limiting emissions.
 The carbon price is market-driven by raising the costs of releasing emissions, whereas the emissions performance standard is more of a regulatory approach where the fuel sources are disincentivized because of how much carbon they release when burned.

 Performance standards are common.
 For example, in the US, the efforts of the Obama administration to use the Clean Power Plan to limit coal fired power plants was a type of performance standard (that unfortunately was not enacted).
-Many US states do have emission performance standards in place, however.
+Many US states do have emissions performance standards in place, however.